 - Eligible equipment: Medicare’s DME benefit does not cover all medical equipment.
 Learn the types of DME that Medicare pays for and about equipment and supplies excluded from Medicare coverage.

 - Eligibility requirements: Medicare only covers DME if your provider says it is medically necessary for use in the home.
 You also must order your DME from suppliers who contract with Original Medicare or your Medicare Advantage Plan.
 Medicare Advantage Plans may have additional requirements you need to meet before your DME is covered.
-If you have Original Medicare, you may be affected by the competitive bidding demonstration.

 - DME coverage: Depending on the type of equipment you need, Medicare requires that you either rent or buy DME.
 There are also special rules when you need oxygen equipment.
 Medicare typically only pays for standard equipment that meets your health needs.
 If you want special features or upgrades, you may have to pay more.